jakemanger/dhr/README.md

 ```
 python main.py tune configs/fiddlercrab_corneas.yaml
 ```
-I have implemented what the search method in the `main.py` file and what hyperparameters to search for in the `actions.py` file, under the `objective()` function.
+I have implemented the search method in the `main.py` file and what hyperparameters to search for in the `actions.py` file, under the `objective()` function.
 You can edit this function to change what values you want to search for.
 See https://optuna.readthedocs.io/en/stable/reference/generated/optuna.study.Study.html#optuna.study.Study.optimize for more info.